Research Expertise and Interest

-Meg Mills-Novoa is an assistant professor with a joint appointment to the Division of Society and Environment and the Energy and Resources Group.
-As a human-environment geographer, her research focuses on the enduring impact of climate change adaptation projects.
-To study these initiatives, she uses a mix of quantitative and qualitative methods, from spatial analysis and quantitative surveys to archival research and interviews.
+Meg Mills-Novoa is an assistant professor with a joint appointment to the Division of Society and Environment in the Department of Environmental Science, Policy & Management and the Energy and Resources Group.
+Meg is the director of the Climate Futures Lab, a hub for social science research on the impact and equity of climate change responses.
+As a human-environment geographer, her research focuses on climate change adaptation.
+She uses a mix of quantitative and qualitative methods, from spatial analysis and quantitative surveys to archival research and interviews.
 She collaborates closely with communities and practitioners to improve the design, implementation, and outcomes of adaptation projects that promote inclusion and equity.

 Reflecting her interest in human dimensions of global change across the Americas, she also has a parallel research project on environmental change in the Amazon.
 Currently, she is the co-PI of an interdisciplinary research team that is funded by the National Center for Socio-Environmental Synthesis.
 Their project merges critical discourse analysis, remote sensing, and predictive land use modeling to understand the diverse drivers and proposed solutions to deforestation in the Amazon.